 The selected consolidated financial information presented below under the caption "Statements of Operations Data" for the years ended December 31, 2009, 2008 and 2007 and the selected consolidated financial information presented below under the caption "Balance Sheet Data" as of December 31, 2009 and 2008 has been derived from our audited consolidated financial statements included elsewhere in this Report, which financial statements have been audited by KPMG LLP, our independent registered public accounting firm.
-The consolidated financial information presented below under the caption "Statement of Operations Data" for the year ended December 31, 2006, the 233-day period ended December 31, 2005, the 174-day period ended June 23, 2005 and the consolidated financial information presented below under the caption "Balance Sheet Data" at December 31, 2007, 2006 and 2005, are derived from our audited consolidated financial statements that are not included in this Report.
+The consolidated financial information presented below under the caption "Statement of Operations Data" for the year ended December 31, 2006, the 233-day period ended December 31, 2005, and the consolidated financial information presented below under the caption "Balance Sheet Data" at December 31, 2007, 2006 and 2005, are derived from our audited consolidated financial statements that are not included in this Report.